How to Care for an African Violet

 AFRICAN VIOLET (SAINTPAULIA) GUIDE

 LIGHT: African violets need 11-14 hours of bright, indirect sunlight to flower.
-Direct sunlight can burn the leaves.
+Avoid exposing them to direct sunlight which can burn their leaves.

-WATERING: Try to maintain consistently even moisture.
-Do not let them dry out completely.
-African violets prefer to be watered with room temperature water from the bottom since water droplets can cause damage to the leaves.
-Set the pot in a tray of water until the top soil is wet or use an African violet pot that will keep the soil consistently moist.
+WATERING: Maintain even moisture, and do not let your African violets dry out completely.
+African violets prefer to be watered with room-temperature water from the bottom since water droplets can cause damage to the leaves.
+Set the pot in a tray of water until the top soil is wet or use a self-watering African violet pot to ensure the soil stays consistently moist but not overly saturated.

 PROPAGATION: African violets can be propagated from leaf cuttings or offsets.
 To propagate from leaves, cut a leaf that is 2-3” long near the base of the plant.
 Dip the end in rooting hormone and plant in African violet soil or a similar media.
 Water the cutting thoroughly.
 Offsets (new plant shoots that grow up from the mother plant) can be cut off and potted independently.
 This will also help the mother plant produce more blooms.